Book A Medical Consultation

 Ptosis can be measured by assessing the distance between the light reflex in the centre of the eye and upper eyelid.
 If the distance between the light reflex and upper eyelid is lower than 2mm, it can be considered ptosis.
 A normal upper eyelid margin tends to be 3 to 4mm from the centre of the pupil.

-These are the two common types of ptosis conditions.
-However, there are other less common types of ptosis.
-Please consult Dr Looi for an accurate medical diagnosis.
+There are two common types of ptosis conditions- Aponeurotic Ptosis (aging or surgery-related) or Congenital Ptosis (present from birth due to muscle issues).
+For other less common types of ptosis, please consult Dr. Looi for an accurate diagnosis.

 Aponeurotic Ptosis